Above the line

 In a double-entry system of accounting, each transaction gives rise to two corresponding entries.
-These entries are the counterparts to each other, so the counterpart of a payment by one sector is the receipt by another.
+These entries are the counterparts to each other; the counterpart of a payment by one sector is the receipt by another.

 See consumption of fixed capital.

-Financial instruments whose value is linked to the value of another financial instrument, indicator or commodity.
-Unlike the holder of a primary financial instrument (for example a government bond or a bank deposit), who has an unqualified right to receive cash (or some other economic benefit), the holder of a derivative has only a qualified right to receive such a benefit.
+Financial instruments whose value is linked to changes in the value of another financial instrument, an indicator or a commodity.
+In contrast to the holder of a primary financial instrument (for example, a government bond or a bank deposit), who has an unqualified right to receive cash (or some other economic benefit) in the future, the holder of a derivative has only a qualified right to receive such a benefit.
 Examples of derivatives are options and swaps.

 Dividend and Interest Matrix (DIM)

-The part of the market dealing with short-term borrowing.
+That part of the market dealing with short-term borrowing.
 It is called the discount market because the interest on loans is expressed as a percentage reduction (discount) on the amount paid to the borrower.
-For example, for a loan of £100 face value, when the discount rate is 5%, the borrower will receive £95, but will repay £100 at the end of the term.
+For example, for a loan of £100 face value when the discount rate is 5%, the borrower will receive £95, but will repay £100 at the end of the term.